I care about effectively employing my efforts in ways that will improve the world.

 I am seeking opportunities to work with organizations that are uplifting to the world.

-I've worked as a software engineer for several years now, most of my work was within open-source organizations, and I'm mostly active in the open science ecosystem.
-I have contributed to projects such as Farama's Petting Zoo (previously OpenAI gym ecosystem), PyScript, Jupyter, PySide, Mozilla Webcompat, Qt, Firefox, whynot, conda-forge, and many others.
+I've worked as a software engineer for several years and most of my work was within open-source organizations.
+I consider myself a Systems Engineer and a Backend Engineer, developing libraries for other developers and scientists.
+I have contributed to projects such as Farama's Zoo, PyScript, Jupyter, PySide, Mozilla Webcompat, Qt, Firefox, whynot, conda-forge, and many others.

 You can have an overview of my software work by looking at my GitHub profile.
 A more concise list of my previous work experience can be found on my LinkedIn.